hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250918757v1-mv-umi-a-scalable-multi-view-interface-for-cross-embodiment-learning.md

 ---
 layout: default
-title: MV-UMI: A Scalable Multi-View Interface for Cross-Embodiment Learning
+title: "MV-UMI: A Scalable Multi-View Interface for Cross-Embodiment Learning"
 ---

 # MV-UMI: A Scalable Multi-View Interface for Cross-Embodiment Learning